Samahang Magdalo

-The group was formally recognised by the Securities and Exchange Commission on 9 September 2010 in Mandaluyong, Metro Manila.
+Samahang Magdalo (English: "Magdalo Association") is a socio-civic, non-profit, nationalist organisation, based in the Philippines.
+It is otherwise known as the New Katipunan.
+The group was formally recognised by the Securities and Exchange Commission on September 9, 2010, in Mandaluyong, Metro Manila.
 It is registered SEC with Company Registration Number CN201014489 and Company Tax Identification Number (TIN) 007-869-045.